rodneyshupe/Cookbook/Recipes/Baking/Cookies/BestLemonBars.rst

 Directions
 ----------

 1. FOR THE CRUST: Adjust oven rack to middle position and heat oven to 350F.
-Make foil sling for 8-inch square baking pan by folding 2 long sheets of aluminum foil so each is 8 inches wide.
-Lay sheets of foil in pan perpendicular to each other, with extra foil hanging over edges of pan.
-Push foil into corners and up sides of pan, smoothing foil flush to pan.
-2. Whisk flour, sugar, and salt together in bowl.
-Add melted butter and stir until combined.
-Transfer mixture to prepared pan and press into even layer over entire bottom of pan (do not wash bowl).
-Bake crust until dark golden brown, 19 to 24 minutes, rotating pan halfway through baking.
+   Make a foil sling for an 8-inch square baking pan by folding 2 long sheets of aluminum foil so each is 8 inches wide; lay them in the pan perpendicular to each other, with extra foil hanging over the edges.
+Push the foil into the corners and up the sides, smoothing it flush to the pan.
-3. FOR THE FILLING: While crust bakes, whisk sugar, flour, cream of tartar, and salt together in now-empty bowl.
-Whisk in eggs and yolks until no streaks of egg remain.
-Whisk in lemon zest and juice.
-Transfer mixture to saucepan and cook over medium-low heat, stirring constantly, until mixture thickens and registers 160F, 5 to 8 minutes.
-Off heat, stir in butter.
-Strain filling through fine-mesh strainer set over bowl.
+2. Whisk flour, sugar, and salt together in a bowl, then add the melted butter and stir until combined.
+Transfer to the prepared pan and press into an even layer over the entire bottom (do not wash the bowl).
+Bake until dark golden brown, 19 to 24 minutes, rotating the pan halfway through.
-4. Pour filling over hot crust and tilt pan to spread evenly.
-Bake until filling is set and barely jiggles when pan is shaken, 8 to 12 minutes.
+3. FOR THE FILLING: While the crust bakes, whisk sugar, flour, cream of tartar, and salt together in the now-empty bowl.
+Whisk in the eggs and yolks until no streaks of egg remain, then whisk in the lemon zest and juice.
+Transfer to a saucepan and cook over medium-low heat, stirring constantly, until thickened and registering 160F, 5 to 8 minutes.
+Off heat, stir in the butter, then strain through a fine-mesh strainer set over a bowl.
-   (Filling around perimeter of pan may be slightly raised.)
-Let bars cool completely, at least 1 1/2 hours.
-Using foil overhang, lift bars out of pan and transfer to cutting board.
-Cut into bars, wiping knife clean between cuts as necessary.
-Before serving, dust bars with confectioners' sugar, if using.
+4. Pour the filling over the hot crust and tilt the pan to spread evenly.
+Bake until set and barely jiggling when the pan is shaken, 8 to 12 minutes (the filling around the perimeter may be slightly raised).
+Let cool completely, at least 1 1/2 hours.
+Using the foil overhang, lift the bars out and transfer to a cutting board; cut into bars, wiping the knife clean between cuts as necessary.
+Before serving, dust with confectioners' sugar, if using.